So, What’s with the Unicorn?

 More Information:Hiring a Developer?
 Get It in Writing and Signed First.

-An Investment Advisor is an individual or entity that is registered to provide investment advice about securities.
+An Investment Adviser is an individual or entity that is registered to provide investment advice about securities.

 An Investment Banker is an entity or individual that underwrites companies’ security offerings.
 Investment bankers may also facilitate mergers and acquisitions.